osmanhassan/Musicshop-laravel/readme.md

 ## About

-This project is for online musical instrument shop.This system has two types of users(Customer and Admin).
+This project is for online musical instrument shop.This system has two types of user(Customer and Admin).

   A customer can visit the musicshop by the url /musicshop .
-The customer can seach for an item catagorywise or by name.
-A product can be adder to the cart by pressing the 'ADD TO CART' button.
+The customer can search for an item catagorywise or by name.
+A product can be added to the cart by pressing the 'ADD TO CART' button.
 After adding products customer can place order by pressing the place order button.Customer has to fill up the form to order.
-After a successful customer will receve a message containing the billing information.
+After a successful order customer will recieve a message containing the billing information.

   An admin will receieve notification for every order.Admin can get the order information by clicking on the notification of that order or he can go to the order page by clicking on orders in the menu.
 After receiving the bill from the customer admin can deliver the order from the order information.
-He also has the control in the menu for adding new product and admin. a product can be edited or deleted by the admin from the products page.
-He can add image of a product by clicking on the camera icon in the description of that product.Admin can have the information about the sell of a particular date , list of top sold products on a date and future sell pediction from the sells control on the menu.
+He also has the control in the menu for adding new product and admin.
+A product can be edited or deleted by the admin from the products page.
+He can add image of a product by clicking on the camera icon in the description of that product.Admin can have the information about the sell of a particular date , list of top sold products on a date and future sell pediction from the sells control in the menu.

 ## Developded Using